Ph.D., Cornell University, 1990

-Ecology, Evolution, and Behavior; Mathematics; Conservation Biology; Bioinformatics; Stream Restoration Science and Engineering.
+Ecology, Evolution, and Behavior; Bioinformatics and Computational Biology; Conservation Biology; Stream Restoration Science and Engineering.

 When I joined the School of Mathematics at the University of Minnesota in 1996, I developed a calculus course for biology majors (MATH 1281 and MATH 1282).
-This resulted in a text book, Calculus for Biology and Medicine (Prentice Hall), which is now in its second edition.
+This resulted in a text book, Calculus for Biology and Medicine (Prentice Hall), which is now in its fourth edition.
 When I moved from Mathematics into EEB, I wanted to continue my educational efforts.
-With support from the Howard Hughes Medical Institute, I am now developing ways to improve the quantitative training of biology majors by integrating mathematics and statistics directly into biology courses.
+With support from the Howard Hughes Medical Institute, I developed ways to improve the quantitative training of biology majors by integrating mathematics and statistics directly into biology courses.

 N. Lanchier and C. Neuhauser.
 2007.
 Voter model and biased voter model in heterogeneous environment.
 Journal of Applied Probability 44: 770-787."

 C. Neuhauser, D.A.
 Andow, G. Heimpel, G. May, R. Shaw, and S. Wagenius 2003.
 Community Genetics - A Synthesis of Community Ecology and Population Genetics.
 Ecology 84: 545-558.

 P. Chesson, S. Pacala, and C. Neuhauser 2002.
 Environmental niches and ecosystem functioning.
 In Biodiversity and Ecosystem Functioning.
 Pp. 213-245.
 Princeton.

 C. Neuhauser and S. Pacala 1999.
 An explicitly spatial version of the Lotka-Volterra model with interspecific competition.
 Annals of Applied Probability 9:1226-1259

 C. Neuhauser and S. Krone 1997.
 The Genealogy of Samples in Models with Selection.
 Genetics 145:519-534.